 The Federative Republic of Brazil is Latin America's largest economy.
 With 3,290,000 square miles, bordering 10 other countries and with 4,650 miles of coastline, Brazil is the largest country in Latin America and fifth largest in the world.
-Its population of 202 million makes Brazil the world’s sixth-most populous nation.
-With a Gross Domestic Product (GDP) in 2013 of US$2.3 trillion, Brazil is the world’s seventh-largest economy, spurred by a 2.5% annual growth during 2013.
-Growth slowed during last year due to reduced demand for Brazilian exports in Europe and Asia and modest consumer demand from Brazil’s large middle class.
-By 2020, Brazil is projected to be the fifth-largest consumer market in the world, ahead of France and the United Kingdom.
+Brazil’s 2014 Gross Domestic Product (GDP) of US$2.3 trillion ranks Brazil as the world’s seventh-largest economy.
+Annual growth during 2014 dropped to 0.1% due to reduced demand for Brazilian exports in Europe and Asia and modest consumer demand from Brazil’s large middle class.

-During the past decade, the country has maintained macroeconomic policies that control inflation and promote economic growth.
-Inflation was 6.3% in April 2014.
-Urban unemployment was at 4.9% in April 2014, dropping from 6% in mid-2013; wages continue to increase.
-Interest rates are high by international standards: Brazil’s Central Bank benchmark rate was at a historic low of 7.25% in October 2012, but as of May 2014 had climbed to 11%, which is still low by Brazilian standards.
+During the past two decades, the country has prioritized macroeconomic policies that control inflation and promote economic growth.
+Recently, inflation has increased, reaching 8.47% in May 2015.
+Urban unemployment was at 6.4% in April 2015, increasing from 4.9% in mid-2014; and wages continue to increase.
+Brazil’s Central Bank has been steadily raising interest rates to combat inflation, from a historic low of 7.25% in October 2012 to 13.75%.

-In 2013, the U.S. was Brazil’s second largest source of imports, accounting for 15% of total imported goods; behind China and followed by Argentina, Germany, and Nigeria.
-In 2013, Brazil imported over US$239 billion of total goods, including US$44 billion from the U.S. – a modest 0.7% increase over 2012.
-Brazil was the United States' seventh-largest export market for goods in 2013.
-Brazil is also a large market for U.S. services, accounting for an additional $24 billion in exports in 2012 (latest available data).
-The trade balance with Brazil for U.S. services has continually increased since 2003, reaching a surplus for the U.S. of $17 billion as of 2012.
+In 2014, the U.S. was the second largest exporter to Brazil, accounting for 15% of Brazil’s total imported goods; behind China and followed by Argentina, Germany, and Nigeria.
+In 2014, Brazil imported over US$229 billion of total goods, including US$42.4 billion from the U.S. – a 3.7% decrease from 2013.
+Brazil ranked as the United States' ninth-largest export market for goods in 2014.
+Brazil is also a large market for U.S. services, accounting for an additional $28 billion in exports in 2014.
+The United States maintains a trade surplus in services that has increased over the past decade, reaching $17 billion in 2012, before dropping to $11.9 billion in 2014.

-Brazil has a large and diversified economy that offers U.S. companies many opportunities to partner and to export their goods and services, and U.S. exports are increasing rapidly.
+Brazil has a large and diversified economy that offers U.S. companies many opportunities to partner and to export their goods and services.
 Doing business in Brazil requires intimate knowledge of the local environment, including both the direct as well as the indirect costs of doing business in Brazil (referred to as “Custo Brasil”).
 Such costs are often related to distribution, government procedures, employee benefits, environmental laws, and a complex tax structure.
 Logistics pose a particular challenge, given the lack of sufficient infrastructure to keep up with nearly a decade of economic expansion.
 In addition to tariffs, U.S. companies will find a complex customs and legal system.

-The Rio de Janeiro Olympic Organizing Committee began their procurement process related to the Olympic Games in early 2014.
+The Rio de Janeiro Olympic Organizing Committee began their procurement process related to the Olympic Games in early 2014, but new opportunities will be released throughout 2015 and into 2016.
 For further information or to pre-register as a supplier, please visit http://portaldesuprimentos.rio2016.com/en/.
 Companies that are pre-registered through the portal will receive information as specific bids are announced.